 Based on an examination of John Kerr’s ‘treasure trove of previously unpublished papers’, Professor Jenny Hocking has provided overwhelming evidence that before the dismissal John Kerr had extensive conversations and correspondence with the Queen, Prince Charles and Sir Martin Charteris, the Queen’s private secretary.
-To support his actions John Kerr clearly wanted these papers released.
+To support his actions John Kerr clearly wanted these papers released to show that he had the Queen’s backing

 This information is provided in Jenny Hocking’s new book ‘The Dismissal Dossier.
 Everything you were never meant to know about November 1975, published by Melbourne University Press”.